BauerMaximilian01/Website-CSS-Houdini/README.md

 # Website-CSS-Houdini

-A brief summary of CSS Houdini on one page.
-Created for a university lecture project.
+The goal was to summarize a project topic on just one HTML and CSS file.
+Created for a university lecture.